quince-science/QuinCe/Documentation/ForCoders/Overview.md

 *Note:* An instrument may produce data in more than one file (e.g. one file from the CO~2~ measuring system, and one from a separate thermosalinograph).
 Thus an instrument may have multiple file definitions.

 ### Ownership
 Each instrument is owned by one user.
-At the time of writing, only an instrument's owner can see their instruments (apart from administrators who can see everything).
+At the time of writing, only an instrument's owner can see it (apart from administrators who can see everything).

 ## Calibrations
 There are two types of calibration possible for an instrument in QuinCe:

-- Sensor Calibrations, used to adjust recorded sensor values.
+- **Sensor Calibrations** - used to adjust recorded sensor values.
 These are applied as values are read from the data files.
-- Internal Calibrations (*aka* External Standards or Gas Standards)[^externalstandards] - measurements taken from sources of known values (usually gas bottles) which are then used to calibrate recorded values.
+- **Internal Calibrations** (*aka* External Standards or Gas Standards)[^externalstandards] - measurements taken from sources of known values (usually gas bottles) which are then used to calibrate recorded values.
 These are applied during data reduction.

 Each of these calibrations are implemented for a specific date - either the date that the sensor was calibrated and the adjustment coefficients calculated, or the date that the external standard was installed.
 Both types of calibration are stored in the `calibration` table.